Chart Color Schemes

 Residential development activity is lower than average in Tumut according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers shows Tumut recorded around 21 residential properties granted approval each year over the past five financial years from FY-21 to FY-25, totalling an estimated 109 homes.
-So far in FY-26, 17 approvals have been recorded.
-This results in approximately 0.3 new residents per year per dwelling constructed over these five years.
-New construction is matching or outpacing demand, offering buyers more options and potentially facilitating population growth.
+AreaSearch analysis of ABS building approval numbers shows Tumut recorded around 21 residential properties granted approval each year over the past five financial years, totalling an estimated 109 homes.
+So far in FY26, 19 approvals have been recorded.
+On average, 0.3 new residents per year per dwelling constructed were recorded between FY21 and FY25.
+This suggests new construction is matching or outpacing demand, offering buyers more options while enabling population growth.

-The average value of new properties being constructed is $446,000, indicating developers are focusing on the premium market with high-end developments.
-In FY-26, $39.1 million in commercial development approvals have been recorded, showing strong commercial development momentum.
-Compared to Rest of NSW, Tumut shows comparable new home approvals per person, maintaining market balance consistent with the broader area and indicating an established nature with potential planning limitations.
-Recent construction comprises 95.0% detached houses and 5.0% townhouses or apartments, maintaining Tumut's traditional low density character focused on family homes appealing to those seeking space.
+The average value of new properties constructed is $446,000, indicating a focus on the premium market with high-end developments.
+In this financial year, $39.1 million in commercial development approvals have been recorded, showing strong commercial development momentum.
+Compared to Rest of NSW, Tumut has comparable new home approvals per person, maintaining market balance consistent with the broader area and suggesting potential planning limitations.
+Recent construction comprises 95.0% detached houses and 5.0% townhouses or apartments, reflecting the area's traditional low density character focused on family homes appealing to those seeking space.

-The location has approximately 299 people per dwelling approval, confirming a low density market.
-Looking ahead, Tumut is expected to grow by 118 residents through to 2041 based on the latest AreaSearch quarterly estimate.
-Given current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.
+The location has approximately 299 people per dwelling approval, indicating a low density market.
+Looking ahead, Tumut is expected to grow by 120 residents through to 2041, with current development patterns suggesting new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development